Dr Madeleine Callaghan

 - Louis MacNeice and the Struggle for Romantic Identity, Legacies of Romanticism (pp. 149-164).
 Routledge

 - Shelley and Milton In Callaghan M, O'Neill M & Howe A (Ed.), The Oxford Handbook of Percy Bysshe Shelley (pp. 478-494).
 Oxford: Oxford University Press.

 - ‘Strong Ghosts’: Romantic Presences in Yeats’s Poetry In Sandy M (Ed.), Romantic Presences in the Twentieth Century (pp. 27-42).
 Farnham: Ashgate Publishing, Ltd..

 - Louis MacNeice and the Struggle for Romantic Identity In Casaliggi C & March-Russell P (Ed.), The Legacies of Romanticism Routledge

 I supervise and have been primary supervisor for several successful doctoral theses.
 These include work on Keats and pleasure and pain (funded by the Wolfson Foundation), Percy Bysshe Shelley and androgyny, pastoral poetry in the Romantic period, the second-generation Romantic poets and quest (AHRC funded) and a thesis on Owen and the Romantic elegiac tradition (funded by WRoCAH), as well as secondary supervising a number of other projects.
 I am interested in supervising PhD candidates in any of my research interests, especially in Romantic or post-Romantic poetry.

 - Teaching activities

-At postgraduate level, I am a member of the teaching team for the general MA in English Literature and the MA in Literature, Culture and Society: 1700-1900, and co-convene (with Dr Anna Barton) two modules, "Love and Lyric" and "I want a hero: Romantic and Victorian Epic."
+At postgraduate level, I am a member of the teaching team for various courses on the Masters degree, and co-convene (with Dr Anna Barton) two modules, "Love and Lyric" and "I want a hero: Romantic and Victorian Epic."